brmc/django-media-helper/README.markdown

 That should be it for default functionality

-## Changelog
+## Changelog (Recent Changes)

 ### v0.3

 #### New Features

+* New management command to resize a specific image: --resize=PATH/FILENAME

-* Images and backgrounds will now be preloaded before being replaced
+* Images and backgrounds will now be preloaded before being replaced to avoid flickering

 * Created the following jQuery plugins for resizing and replacing images and
 backgrounds to allow more granular control: